-There are two approaches to understand the problem of location
+There are two approaches to understanding the problem of location

 - Why some areas are attracted to industries?

-- Why some industries are attracted to certain areas?
+- Why some industries are attracted by certain areas?

 The first approach is a regional approach and tries to find out the advantages a particular region offers.
-Second tries to isolate all the factors that affect the cost of production and examine them in relation to their location.
+The second try to isolate all the factors that affect the cost of production and examine them in relation to their location.

-Factors that effect the location of an industry
+Factors that affect the location of an industry